mae6/scVILP/README.md

 # VILP
 # Description
-**Variant-calling by Integer Linear Programming (VILP)** is a new approach to mutation detection in individual tumor cells by leveraging the evolutionary relationship among cells.
-SCIPhI, jointly calls mutations in each individual cell and estimates the tumor phylogeny on these cells.
-Employing a Markov Chain Monte Carlo scheme we robustly account for the various sources of noise in single-cell sequencing data.
-Our approach enables us to reliably call mutations in each single cell even in experiments with high dropout rates and missing data
+**Variant-calling by Integer Linear Programming (VILP)** is a new approach to mutation calling in single cells with Perfect Phylogeny assumption using Integer Linear Programming formulations.
+VILP jointly calls mutations for each cell and estimates the Perfect Phylogeny of those cells in the presence of allelic dropouts and missing data.
+VILP is scalable to high number of cells and mutations by introducing a novel super-tree algorithm which could be run parallelly on multiple processors.